Section 132 Qualified Transportation Accounts

 There are two primary types of QTAs, and employees may participate in one or both plans.
 The funds in these accounts are kept separate and cannot be rolled from one account to another.
 Contribution changes can be made on a monthly basis, this is much different than the FSA plans sanctioned under Section 125.

-Qualified Parking – This plan allows an employee to deduct up to $255/month for expenses for parking at or near the employer’s business premises or parking at or near a location from which an employee commutes to work by mass transit, vanpooling, carpool, etc.
+Qualified Parking – This plan allows an employee to deduct pre-tax funds for expenses for parking at or near the employer’s business premises or parking at or near a location from which an employee commutes to work by mass transit, vanpooling, carpool, etc.

 BDS is very well versed in working with Transportation plans.
 These plans tend to be popular in the metropolitan areas where mass transit and parking our daily expenses for employees.
 We will educate your employees on their rights and abilities under this plan arrangement so they can fully utilize their QTA.
 Employees can simply submit their receipts to BDS for reimbursement and we will direct deposit the reimbursement directly into their checking account.